Did2468/did-lang/README.md

 ## Context

-This compiler is being built alongside a bare-metal AArch64 OS targeting QEMU's `virt` machine.
-The long-term goal is a language that compiles to assembly that runs directly on that OS — no host OS, no libc, just the hardware.

-Both projects are developed on an Apple M1 MacBook Air using an `aarch64-elf` cross-toolchain via Homebrew.
+Both projects are developed on an Apple M1 MacBook Air using an `aarch64-elf` cross-toolchain .

 ---